-Manner adverbs describe how an action is performed and they give vivid detail to speech and writing.
-This guide goes over common adverbs, how to form them, and useful examples.
+Manner adverbs describe how an action is performed, and they help you make your speech more vivid and precise in Mandarin.
+This guide goes through common adverbs of manner with clear examples.

 HanziPinyinEnglish